 Typically if a user wants to conduct an online meeting using Zoho Meeting, they would type "meeting.zoho.com" in their browser.
 If your organization name is 'Zylker' and your website is "Zylker.com", you can customize this domain to "meeting.zylker.com".
 Internet users can then access this new customized domain to conduct online meetings.
 Every domain name is unique and the domain name must be registered before you can use it.

-This feature is available only to organization admins using the paid edition of Zoho Meeting.
+This feature is available only to organization admins using the professional edition of Zoho Meeting.

 Steps to create a custom domain